How to Play "Northgard": A New Player's Guide to the Gameplay, Clans and More

 - Improving tools needs Iron.
 If you have a sufficient amount, just left click Improve Tools and select the unit you want their tools improved.
 Improving tools give bonuses to the unit's production as well as the military unit's power.

-- On the bottom left of the user interface is the map of Northgard.
 Take note of the resource icons as well as the map icons of special interest.

 Important Gameplay Rules